-For men with previous rowing experience, the senior men’s squad at Manchester University is an excellent place to develop as an oarsman, surrounded by performance minded individuals.
+For men with previous rowing experience, the men’s squad at Manchester University is an excellent place to develop as an oarsman, surrounded by performance minded individuals.

-The squad has qualified five boats over the past five years into Henley Royal Regatta, and continues to put in good performances and pick up wins at BUCS, Marlow, Reading Amateur and Metropolitan regattas.
+The squad has qualified five boats over the past six years into Henley Royal Regatta, and continues to put in good performances and pick up wins at BUCS, Marlow, Reading Amateur and Metropolitan regattas.
 They also have achieved good results at the major Tideway heads.

 As well as rowing, the squad has met success with sculling, winning at scullers head and qualifying a quad into the Prince of Wales Challenge Cup in recent years.

 The squad has gone from strength to strength over the last couple of years with the squad continually growing.
-The senior women’s squad, like the men’s squad, compete across the country throughout both the head and regatta season, including: tideway races, Runcorn Head, BUCS and Reading Regatta.
+The women’s squad, like the men’s squad, compete across the country throughout both the head and regatta season, including: tideway races, Runcorn Head, BUCS and Reading Regatta.

-For further details on the novice women’s squad please contact Captain Celine Vine at email@example.com or join the Facebook group.
+For details on the senior women’s squad please contact Captain Alice Peachey at firstname.lastname@example.org.
+Beginners may contact Vice Captain Celine Vine at email@example.com.
+You may also join the Facebook group.